Hypercubers/hypercubing.xyz/docs/notation.md

 ## Pieces

 Cell-turning hypercubes have 4 different types of pieces (with some slight variations for big hypercubes).
-These are the 1-colored (1c) edges, 2c ridges, 3c edges, and 4c corners.
+These are the 1c (1-colored) centers, 2c ridges, 3c edges, and 4c corners.
 You can label each piece based on which cells it is on.
 The 3c piece that has stickers on the `I`nside, `R`ight, and `U`p cells would be called the `IUR` piece.

 ## Twists

 Twists are notated based on which piece you click on to do the turn, with the first letter determining which sticker of that piece to click on.
 For example:

 - `RO'` means to left click the R cell sticker of the RO piece.
-- `IUR` means to click the I sticker of the IUR piece (edge twists are symmetrical, so it doesn't matter if you left or right click).
+- `IUR` means to left click the I sticker of the IUR piece (edge twists are symmetrical, so it doesn't matter if you left or right click).
 - `FRUI` means to right click the F sticker of the FRUI piece.

 For the slice layers, we use `M` `E` `S` `P`, where P is the slice parallel to I/O (although with notation for n^5^ puzzles beginning to be fleshed out, P may end up being used by the new 5D sides of Posterior/Anterior).
 Wide moves are tricky, as we are now using the letter `w` for the 4th dimension axis.
 One way to get around this is to write the numbers you hold down on the keyboard (in MC4D/MPU etc) while clicking on a piece.
 On a 3-layered puzzle, holding down 2 does a slice move, and holding down 1 and 2 will do a wide move.